 Everyone knows salmon is loaded with good-for-you benefits.
 It's heart-healthy and has inflammation-taming omega-3 fatty acids and essential vitamins like D and B. However, some of the farmed stuff also has polychlorinated biphenyls (PCBs), which have been linked to cancer in animal and human studies, according to the EPA.

 A 2003 report by the Environmental Working Group found farmed salmon had 16 times the PCBs as the wild stuff and four times as much as beef.
-The numbers may sound scary, but there really isn’t any evidence that PCB levels in farmed salmon are high enough to increase cancer risk, cautions Platz.
+The numbers may sound scary, but there really isn't any evidence that PCB levels in farmed salmon are high enough to increase cancer risk, cautions Platz.
 Still, Kennedy suggests choosing wild fish — or sustainably farmed fish — when possible, because levels of some nutrients like omega-3s may be higher in these products.
-To reap the benefits of fish, Kennedy recommends two or three servings a week.
-And don’t forget to check the frozen section of your supermarket if fresh fish isn’t available.
+To reap the benefits of fish, Kennedy recommends eating two to three servings a week.
+And don't forget to check the frozen section of your supermarket if fresh fish isn't available.

 10. Full-Fat Milk